ed-kung/CSUN-Econ-433/README.md

 - Proposed Methodology
 - Required Dataset

+The proposal will be submitted in two stages:

+1. A first draft.
+You will submit a complete proposal.
+I will provide feedback.
+2. The final draft.
+You will submit your final draft that addresses my feedback.

 ### Presentation

 You will present both your review article and your research proposal.
 The goal of the presentation is to inform the class about current research on the topic that you chose.